 |14||CAPF 2013||Appeared for the interview.
 Failed to make it to the merit list.|

-Now going back to RBI Grade B exam.
+Now going back to the RBI Grade B exam.

 RBI Grade B is conducted by the Reserve Bank of India for the recruitment of Grade B officers at their branches.
-The primary duties of a Grade B Officer in RBI involve Managing the Government and Central Bank Accounts, maintaining circulation of currencies and Keeping a check on inflation.
+The primary duties of a Grade B Officer in RBI involve Managing the Government and Central Bank Accounts, maintaining the circulation of currencies, and Keeping a check on inflation.